jamesryan83/Csharp-Library/README.md

 ------------- | -------------
 Common  | General C# functions.
-No dependencies (except .net) Common Dialogs  | Functions for creating dialogs Common Excel | Functions for MS Excel
-Common Mongo | Functions for MongoDB
+No dependencies (except .net) Common Dialogs  | Functions for creating dialogs Common Excel | Functions for MS Excel using MS Interop Common Mongo | Functions for MongoDB
 Common Json | A couple of functions for saving/loading json files CommonUI | Lots of general WPF stuff